aburambadkar/90DaysOfDevOps/2026/day-31/day-31-dockerfile.md

 Write in your notes: Why does layer order matter for build speed

 Docker checks the FROM statement and sees that the python image is already present locally from the last build.
-On step 2, it uses cache because it sees that it has already ran same Workdir command on this image from the last build, so instead of creating a new layer it uses the same layer from last build.
-It then proceeds to the copy index.htm and sees that the content has changed and starts creating new layers.
+On step 2, it uses cache because it sees that it has already ran same Workdir command on this image from the last build, so instead of creating a new layer it uses the same layer from last previous.
+It then proceeds to the copy index.html step and sees that the content has changed and starts creating new layers.
 At this point, cache chain is broken and docker recreates below layers.

 This is why we always put the things that change the least (like WORKDIR or installing heavy dependencies) at the top of the Dockerfile, and the things that change the most (like your source code) at the bottom.